NavaraCloudServices/github-copilot-groundschool/exercisefiles/c++/README.md

 - **/DaysBetweenDates**:

-  - Calculate the days between two dates
+  - Calculate days between two dates
-  - receive by the querystring 2 parameters, date1 and date 2, and calculate the days between those two dates
+  - receive by query string two parameters `date1` and `date2`, and calculate the days between those two dates.

   > **_NOTE:_** Use above information inside the Copilot inline feature in the `main.cpp` file.
 Press enter and wait for Copilot to suggest you the code.

 - **/ValidatePhoneNumber**:

   - Receive by querystring a parameter called *phoneNumber*
-  - validate phoneNumber with Spanish format, for example +34666777888
+  - validate phoneNumber with Spanish format, for example `+34666777888`
   - if phoneNumber is valid return `"valid"`
   - if phoneNumber is not valid return `"invalid"`